DYankee/asteroids/README.md

-Asteroids clone with a twist.
+## Asteroids clone with a twist.
-Writen for the PICO-8
+Written for the PICO-8